UCSolarCarTeam/Embedded-Resources/README.md

-Please make sure you do it in .md
+# Embedded-Resources Github Pages
 Website: https://ucsolarcarteam.github.io/Embedded-Resources/

-To add your documentation:
+## To add your documentation:
 1. ```git clone git@github.com:UCSolarCarTeam/Embedded-Resources.git```
 2. Make and checkout to a new branch
 3. Add your markdown file to the `markdown-files/` folder